 The first week of the new year may not seem very ~new~ since our lives are still restricted by the global pandemic 2020 left behind, but we can still shake up our routines in a small way by tuning in to virtual concerts, panel discussions, and other events from our homes.
-We've rounded up our picks for this week below, from Bainbridge Island's Japanese American cultural festival Mochi Tsuki Past Event Like List to a new Scarecrow Movie Club Past Event Like List , and from a reading with National Book Award finalist Jenn Shapland Past Event Like List to A Bowie Celebration: Just for One Day!
-Past Event Like List Plus, check out our StreamLocal events hub and stay tuned for a roundup of the best socially distanced things to do this weekend.
+We've rounded up our picks for this week below, from Bainbridge Island's Japanese American cultural festival Mochi Tsuki Past Event List to a new Scarecrow Movie Club Past Event List , and from a reading with National Book Award finalist Jenn Shapland Past Event List to A Bowie Celebration: Just for One Day!
+Past Event List Plus, check out our StreamLocal events hub and stay tuned for a roundup of the best socially distanced things to do this weekend.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday | Multi-day